A convex ear decomposition of the augmented Bergman complex of a matroid

 \section{Abstract}

-This article concerns the face enumeration of augmented Bergman complexes of matroids, introduced by Braden, Huh, Matherne, Proudfoot and Wang.
+In recent work of Braden, Huh, Matherne, Proudfoot and Wang, a class of simplicial complexes associated to matroids, called augmented Bergman complexes, was introduced.
+The present article concerns the face enumeration of these complexes.
 We prove that the augmented Bergman complex of any matroid admits a convex ear decomposition and deduce that augmented Bergman complexes are doubly Cohen--Macaulay and that they have top-heavy $h$-vectors.
 We provide some formulas for computing the $h$-polynomials of these complexes and exhibit examples which show that, in general, they are neither log-concave nor unimodal.